jlrickert/zet/docs/89/README.md

 Installed [Logitech G Hub](https://www.logitechg.com/en-us/innovation/g-hub.html)

-Hitting the side buttons asks for permission
+Hitting the side buttons asks for permission.
+I think this has to do with G Hub.
+It is also interesting to note that some mice the side buttons may not work without additional software.

+At work the mouse was struggling to stay connected.
+This doesn't occur at home when attached to my Razer thunderbolt hub.

 See also: